dorsha/login-modal-react-redux/README.md

 # Login Modal Implementation with ReactJS and Redux

-This is an example of implementing a smart Login Modal with Redux, reselect, ImmutableJS, ReactJS and more...
+This is an example of implementing a smart Login Modal with Redux, reselect, ImmutableJS, ReactJS, webpack and more...

 ***